Disclaimer: Although this website contains material that is thematically related to my daily work, all content is being

 I have developed a numerical model describing the release of cometary dust and gas jets.

 This code and its results have been actively used for the planning of the mission Stardust/Next and the planning and data analysis of the Rosetta mission.

-My work on comets and asteroids is now merging into the study of the Main Belt Comets/Active asteroids, a new family of small bodies.
+My work on comets and asteroids is now also being applied to the study of Main Belt Comets/Active asteroids and KBOs.

 Dr. Jean-Baptiste Vincent